 Final Thoughts

-If you have always wondered if travel trailers have odometers, now you know that the answer is no, they rarely do.
-However, this isn’t a reason for you to not invest in one or track your travel trailers overall mileage.
+If you’ve always wondered if travel trailers have odometers, now you know the answer!
+Travel trailers rarely have odometers, however, this isn’t a reason for you to not invest in one or track your travel trailer’s overall mileage.

 Many different maintenance tasks can be tracked through an odometer, and you may be able to track your mileage using your tow vehicle rather than a separate device or mobile application.
 No matter what you decide, you can hit the road in confidence and learn how to track the mileage on your travel trailer with ease!